-- 6.1 Talking to someone about your concerns may stop someone else from being exploited or abused. - 6.2 If you think that someone is in immediate danger, call the police. - 6.3 Otherwise, you should discuss your concerns with the Chief Operating Officer or your office Responsible Partner who will decide a course of action and provide any further advice. - 6.4 Not all victims may want to be helped and there may be instances where reporting a suspected trafficking case puts the potential victim at risk, so it is important that in the absence of an immediate danger, you discuss your concerns first with the Chief Operating Officer or your office Responsible Partner before taking any further action.
+- 6.1 Talking to someone about your concerns may stop someone else from being exploited or abused. - 6.2 If you think that someone is in immediate danger, call the police. - Otherwise, you should discuss your concerns with Elizabeth Respess (Executive Director administration, Washington DC) or your office Responsible Partner who will decide a course of action and provide any further advice. - Not all victims may want to be helped and there may be instances where reporting a suspected trafficking case puts the potential victim at risk, so it is important that in the absence of an immediate danger, you discuss your concerns first with Elizabeth Respess (Executive Director administration, Washington DC) or your office Responsible Partner before taking any further action.